versatiles-org/versatiles-documentation/basics/compendium.md

 - [ ] Standardize server configuration and API for seamless transitions between server implementations

 ## Interface: Private/Internal Network

-At this point the server handles HTTP request.

-We explicitly recommend to not implement additional features in the server like TLS, to reduce the complexity, but instead leave network features to the network layer.
+This interface is where the server processes HTTP requests.
+It is advised against incorporating additional functionalities, such as TLS, directly into the server layer to maintain simplicity.
+Instead, these network-related features should be managed by the network layer, ensuring a clear separation of concerns.

 ## Segment: Network

-The Network Layer covers all aspects that are necessary if you want to serve files publicly.
+The Network Layer is crucial for serving files over the public internet, addressing all related security, availability, and performance requirements.

 ### Requirements/Recommendations

-- Handle Transport Layer Security (certificates, …)
+- **Transport Layer Security (TLS)**: Implement TLS to secure communications with certificates management.
-- ensure security (against DDOS, )
-- ensure availability (load balancing, ...)
-- ensure speed (CDN, …)
-- …
+- **Security Measures**: Protect against DDoS attacks and other security threats to maintain service integrity.
+- **Availability**: Use load balancing techniques to distribute traffic evenly across servers, enhancing reliability.
+- **Performance**: Employ Content Delivery Networks (CDN) to accelerate content delivery, improving user experience by reducing latency.
+- **Compliance and Best Practices**: Adhere to industry standards and best practices for network security and performance.

 ### Status

-- Test and document CDN solutions
+Efforts have been made to evaluate and document CDN solutions, with particular focus on their integration and performance:

-	- [x] Google CDN
+- [x] Google CDN: Tested and used at SWR.
-	- [x] NGINX
+- [x] NGINX: Employed as the standard solution for single server setups.
-	- [x] bunny.net
+- [x] bunny.net: Tested for tiles.versatiles.org
-	- [ ] Akamai
-	- [ ] AWS
+- [ ] Akamai: Pending ...
-	- [ ] Azure
+- [ ] AWS: Pending ...
-- NGINX as standard solution
-	- [x] test NGINX
-	- [ ] add documentation
+- [ ] Azure: Pending ...

+Documentation on the use of NGINX, including setup and configuration for optimal performance, is in development.

 ## Interface: Public/External Network

-Public facing network
+This interface represents the network's public-facing aspect, which is responsible for handling incoming and outgoing traffic to the internet.

-## Segment: Frontend
+## Layer: Frontend

 The Frontend Layer is the user interface that renders the map tiles.
 There are many frameworks available, like MapLibre GL JS, Mapbox, OpenLayers, Leaflet, ...
 But we focus on MapLibre since this framework is the only one that can render vector tiles really fast on the GPU, has a free license and provides libraries for JavaScript, iOS and Android.